babadro/burn/burn-book/src/basic-workflow/model.md

    A type's behavior consists of the methods called on that type.
 Since all `Module`s should implement the same functionality, it is defined as a trait.
-Implementing a trait on a particular type usually requires the user to implement the defined behaviors of the trait for their types, though that is not the case here as explained above with the `derive` attribute.
+Implementing a trait on a particular type usually requires the user to implement the defined behaviors of the trait for their type, though that is not the case here as explained above with the `derive` attribute.
 Check out the [explainer below](#derive-attribute) to learn why.